 - Community Gynaecology Clinic CAS (for continence physiotherapy)

 - Prolapse – gynaecology

 Guidance for Housebound Patients

-If the patient is under the care of District Nurses, please arrange an assessment through them.
+If the patient is under the care of the Community Nursing Service please arrange an assessment through them.

 Aims to promote continence wherever possible, through our continence assessment and treatment programme.
 For some patients this is not always achievable and so we provide management options to improve their quality of life and independence.

 We have three community continence teams based in Nuneaton, Leamington and Rugby and an Acute hospital team based at Warwick Hospital.
 Patients with bladder or bowel dysfunction from the age of 16 can be referred for a clinical continence assessment via GP or the hospital.

 South Community Team (Alcester, Ellen Badger, Henley, Southam, Stratford Healthcare)